Freedom Plow Award for Poetry & Activism

 The 2017 Freedom Plow Award ceremony will be held at the Arts Club of Washington at 6 pm on the evening of April 21, 2017.
 This year's panel of judges include Holly Bass, Dawn Lundy Martin, and 2015 Freedom Plow Award Recipient Mark Nowak.

-The 2017 Freedom Plow Award Finalists have been announced and tickets for the 2017 ceremony are now available.
-Visit the 2017 Freedom Plow Award for Poetry & Activism web page for more information.
+To learn more about the 2017 Freedom Plow Award recipient and finalists and to purchase tickets for the award gala ceremony, visit the 2017 Freedom Plow Award for Poetry & Activism web page.

 Previous Recipients & Projects